MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-using-a-color-matrix-to-set-alpha-values-in-images-use.md

 ---
-Description: 'The Bitmap class (which inherits from the Image class) and the ImageAttributes class provide functionality for getting and setting pixel values.' ms.assetid: 'e3d67431-6098-4b2a-8910-5695a8473216'
+Description: The Bitmap class (which inherits from the Image class) and the ImageAttributes class provide functionality for getting and setting pixel values. ms.assetid: e3d67431-6098-4b2a-8910-5695a8473216
-title: Using a Color Matrix to Set Alpha Values in Images
+title: Using a Color Matrix to Set Alpha Values in Images ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using a Color Matrix to Set Alpha Values in Images

-The [**Bitmap**](-gdiplus-class-bitmap-class.md) class (which inherits from the [**Image**](-gdiplus-class-image-class.md) class) and the [**ImageAttributes**](-gdiplus-class-imageattributes-class.md) class provide functionality for getting and setting pixel values.
-You can use the **ImageAttributes** class to modify the alpha values for an entire image, or you can call the [**Bitmap::SetPixel**](-gdiplus-class-bitmap-setpixel-x-y-color-.md) method of the **Bitmap** class to modify individual pixel values.
+The [**Bitmap**](/windows/win32/gdiplusheaders/nl-gdiplusheaders-bitmap?branch=master) class (which inherits from the [**Image**](/windows/win32/gdiplusheaders/nl-gdiplusheaders-image?branch=master) class) and the [**ImageAttributes**](/windows/win32/gdiplusimageattributes/nl-gdiplusimageattributes-imageattributes?branch=master) class provide functionality for getting and setting pixel values.
+You can use the **ImageAttributes** class to modify the alpha values for an entire image, or you can call the [**Bitmap::SetPixel**](/windows/win32/Gdiplusheaders/nf-gdiplusheaders-bitmap-setpixel?branch=master) method of the **Bitmap** class to modify individual pixel values.
 For more information on setting individual pixel values, see [Setting the Alpha Values of Individual Pixels](-gdiplus-setting-the-alpha-values-of-individual-pixels-use.md).

 The following example draws a wide black line and then displays an opaque image that covers part of that line.